conceptcartography/conceptcartography/docs/concepts/situated-knowledges.md

 ## 📖 Definitions

 > "So, not so perversely, objectivity turns out to be about particular and specific embodiment and definitely not about the false vision promising transcendence of all limits and responsibility.
 The moral is simple: only partial perspective promises objective vision. ...
 Feminist objectivity is about limited location and situated knowledge, not about transcendence and splitting of subject and object.
 It allows us to become answerable for what we learn how to see."
-(Haraway, 1988, pp. 582-583)
+(Haraway 1988, 582-83)

 ## 🔗 Relations